 59: Owen Jones (1809-74) and De La Rue

-A selection of examples of Owen Jones's work printed by De La Rue.
+A selection of examples of Owen Jones's artwork printed by De La Rue.

 We need to see the designs in the context of Jones's major work The grammar of ornament, published first in 1856.
-This is not the source of the designs he made for De La Rue, but it is the inspiration.
+For the most part, this is not the source of the designs he made for De La Rue, but it is the inspiration.
 The grammar is a collection of actual decorative motifs from all over the world, put together in an attempt to lay the foundations of all ornamentation in the Victorian period.
 He uses the word grammar to refer to the basic component parts from which decoration can be fashioned and hopes to have captured all there is to capture in actual examples.
-There are very few actual examples from the grammar to be found on the backs of cards.
+There are a few actual examples from the grammar to be found on the backs of cards.
 Strangely, some of them are fairly uninspiring.
 For example, there is an all-over one that is used in cheap packs, e.g. Andrews, which comes from China and is taken from decorative porcelain.
 So, this is not a design by Jones, but one taken from his source book.
 Later it was turned through 90º and produced in various colours.

 An example that was drawn by Jones comes from the final section of the Grammar in which he exemplifies leaves and flowers from nature in black and white outline on a buff ground (except for Plate XCVIII, which is in full colour).
 In this case the subject is a rose branch with hips.
 Again it was used in relatively cheap packs, as it has an all-over colour background.
 I have seen a copy of this in a Belgian pack imported into this country by Alfred Davis.